wwwjfy/iPhoneSMSBackupRestore/README.md

 Tested on iPhone 5S with iOS 7.0.4.

+Back up, run the script on the backup, and restore the phone.

 Initially, it's the tool to transfer sms in other devices backed up in csv format, to iPhone.
 It's the restore process.